SkyParrillo/gameboy-batteryless-patches/README.md

-# Gameboy Reproduction Patches
+# Gameboy Advance Reproduction DEEP (A4A6) Cartridge Patches
-A collection of batteryless patches for Gameboy, Gameboy Color, and Gameboy Advance games for use on reproduction boards
+A collection of batteryless patches for Gameboy Advance games for use on reproduction boards (DEEP/A4A6)

-I've done my best to sort these and include a picture of the cartridge PCB they were pulled from All patches were made by using the ROM ripped from a chinese bootleg and creating a patch using the VANILLA rom of the game
+I've done my best to sort these and include a picture of the cartridge PCB they were pulled from All patches were made by using the ROM ripped from a chinese bootleg and creating a patch using the VANILLA rom of the game the rom hack is made from.
+(So flash it to the clean vanilla rom of FireRed, Emerald, etc.)

 This is what I use to patch and create patches for this repo: https://www.marcrobledo.com/RomPatcher.js/